mozilla/experimenter-docs/docs/jetstream/jetstream.md

-Data scientists can extend Jetstream with new outcomes by contributing [outcome] definitions to the [jetstream-config] repository.
+Data scientists can extend Jetstream with new outcomes by contributing [outcome] definitions to the `jetstream/` directory in the [metric-hub] repository.

-Data scientists can also ask Jetstream to evaluate custom metrics for a particular experiment by contributing [experiment configurations] to jetstream-config.
+Data scientists can also ask Jetstream to evaluate custom metrics for a particular experiment by contributing [experiment configurations] to metric-hub.

 Jetstream is not a monitoring platform, which means that Jetstream does not emit real-time results.